 The limited liability company is the preferred choice of a business form for both local and foreign investors in Singapore.
 This is because the shareholders will have limited accountability for the obligations and the debts of the company.
 Their responsibility will be limited to the amount they invested.
 Also, the company formation requirements are minimum when it comes to the shareholding and management structure of the business, as seen above.

 However, foreign enterprises are required to hire a local consultancy firm or appoint a local agent resident of Singapore to carry out the registration procedure.
-Other than that, there are no special requirements or business licenses when opening a Pte Ltd in Singapore.
+Other than that, there are no special requirements when opening a Pte Ltd in Singapore.
 Our specialists in company formation will provide you with more information about the advantages of limited liability companies.

 Taxation and accounting for limited liability companies in Singapore